abby11a/university/test-app/README.md

     If needed, client-side routing can be implemented
 ### Prisma
   Prisma is a Node.js and TypeScript Object–Relational Mapping (ORM), that helps create and manage databases
-### SQLite
+### Postgres
-  I used an SQLite table for the proof of concept, as it will be easy to replace with a DynamoDB database.
+  I used Vercel's postgres database in order to intgerate a database to use.
 ### Cypress
   Cypress is a testing framework that enables easy E2E testing
 ### Jest